ashwinipokle/contrastive_landscape/README.md

 This repository contains the code for all the experiments in 'Contrasting the landscape of contrastive and non-contrastive learning'.
-This code has been developed colaboratively by Jinjin Tian, Yuchen Li and Ashwini Pokle.
+This code has been developed collaboratively by Jinjin Tian, Yuchen Li and Ashwini Pokle.

 ## Getting Started